FrancoYudica/TheyChat/README.md

 You should keep in mind that when client disconnects, all it's uploaded files are removed.

 ## Windows support
+> [!CAUTION]
-The server and client can be compiled and executed on Windows.
+> The server and client can be compiled and executed on Windows.
 However, it is not recommended, especially for the client side, where ncurses is not as powerful as on systems such as Ubuntu.
 Additionally, the CMakeLists.txt is not intended for Windows, meaning that modifications (such as setting ncurses location) should be made for it to work properly.

 ## License